Rosa abyssinica: Geographical distribution

 Rosa abyssinica is mainly found in Ethiopia, Eritrea, Yemen and to a lesser extent Saudi Arabia, Somalia and the Sudan.
 It is common in the Ethiopian highlands and the mountains of Yemen across the Bab-el-Mandeb strait, a distribution paralleled by Primula verticillata and a few other plants.
 It commonly forms thickets in upland dry evergreen forests, margins, clearings, upland bushland, rocky places, and riparian formations.

 Uses

 Food (fruit and flower), medicinal (fruit), garden, ornamental.

 Rosa abyssinica has sometimes been cultivated as a "living fence” surrounding home gardens in rural villages.

-The fruit (hips) of Rosa abyssinica is eaten, mostly by children, and is believed to alleviate fatigue or tension.
+The fruit (rose hips) of Rosa abyssinica is eaten, mostly by children, and is believed to alleviate fatigue or tension.
 Birds eat the fruit as do baboons (baboons also consume the flowers).
 Medicinally, the fruit are eaten in as a remedy for worms (hook, tape and round).
 The crushed leaves have been used in remedies for hepatitis.